daviskeene/Portfolio/blog/files/laymans-contact-tracing.markdown

 <b>This is not how contact tracing apps work!</b> If it were, it would be a serious invasion of privacy.
 Not to say that companies
  like Google or TikTok aren't already [using your location data](https://www.cnet.com/news/tiktok-accused-of-secretly-gathering-user-data-and-sending-it-to-china/), but we shouldn't have to give up our privacy or face viral doom.
-The good news it, <b>we don't need to choose!</b>
+The good news is, <b>we don't need to choose!</b>

 ## Privacy First Contact Tracing, in Layman's Terms
 Rather than know where you've been, all your phone needs to know is <i>who you've been around</i>.